peterwakoko/web-scrap/README.md

 # dstv-compare-packages-scrap
-## This is a web scrap done on the dstv website
+## This is a web scrap done on the dstv website.